ma1VAR3/parallel-and-distributed-computing-codes/README.md

 <h4>DA2</h4>

 1. This example attempts to show use of the parallel for construct.
 However it will generate errors at compile time.
-Try to determine what is causing the error. <br>[corrected code](./DA2/correction1.c) [corrections](./DA2/corrections1.txt)
+Try to determine what is causing the error. <br>[corrected code](./DA2/correction1.c) <br> [corrections](./DA2/corrections1.txt)

 ```c
 #include<stdio.h>